Evaluating Impact of User-Cluster Targeted Attacks in Matrix Factorisation Recommenders: Discussion

-We concluded how $U_i$ values corresponding to all true users $i$ in a RS are unaffected by the injection of fake ratings when only matrix $U$ is updated to incorporate the new ratings in RS, keeping $V$ constant.
+We concluded how $U_i$ values corresponding to all true users $i$ in a RS are unaffected by the injection of fake ratings when only matrix $U$ is updated to incorporate the new ratings, keeping $V$ constant.
 The group feature vector $\tilde{U}_t$ of the target group $t$ is affected due to the presence of fake users in the target group after the attack.
 This effect on $\tilde{U_t}$ decreases when the number of true users in the target cluster increases.
-Based on these observations, one possible defense mechanism to RS might be introducing dummy users into any low populated cluster $g$ with their $U_i$ vectors set close to cluster center $\tilde{U}_g$.
-This may help reduce the impact of an attack by making it harder for injected fake users to shift $\tilde{U}_g$ while not affecting the predicted ratings of the cluster.
-Our observations also raise the possibility of monitoring attacks in MF-based RS by isolating compromised user clusters.
-We noted how attack effects are isolated to clusters with fake user presence when $V$ is kept constant.
-Therefore, updates to latent feature matrices need not be performed frequently together.
-Updating matrix $V$ less frequently and updating only the $U$ matrix when new users enter would help monitor for suspicious behaviors in item-predicted ratings across user groups.

-We find that the target item vector $V_{j^*}$ is more sensitive to the injection of fake ratings.
+Compared to the change in rating due to changes in item vector $V$, the effect in predicted ratings due to changes in $\tilde{U_t}$ is negligible i.e. we find that the target item vector $V_{j^*}$ is more sensitive to the injection of fake ratings.
 It is the compromised $V_{j^*}$ that leaks attack effects to all the clusters (even when the clusters do not contain the presence of fake users).

-To protect the columns of $V$ matrix from possible attacks, increasing true ratings to items provides a way.
-Therefore, providing dummy ratings to items rated less frequently in a cluster might provide immunity against malicious changes to its item vector.
+For our analysis, we examined a single update step for either the $U$ or $V$ matrix when new users join the system.
+We anticipate that the analysis can be extended during the model's alternating updates until convergence.
+As we discussed in Section \ref{varyU}, $U_i$ relies on the item vector $V_j$ and the rating value $R_{i,j}$ of all items $j \in \mathcal{V}(i)$ rated by user $i$.
+In the scenario of a single update, the $U_i$ values for genuine users remain constant since $V$ is fixed.
+However, when we continue alternating updates until convergence, subsequent updates to $U_i$ involve the most recently updated $V$, potentially leading to changes in $U_i$ for true users.
+These changes are expected to be modest given that $U_i$ depends on all items rated by user $i$, and since the target item $j^*$ is just one item in the set, the alterations may not be substantial.

+However, the update of $V_{j^*}$ for a target item $j^*$ can result in significant alterations in response to fake ratings because $V_{j^*}$ relies on all the ratings received by item $j^*$ as discussed in Section \ref{varyV}.
+Consequently, after convergence, both $U_i$ and $V_{j^*}$ are expected to undergo modification, with $V_{j^*}$ experiencing the most notable changes comparatively.
+The findings from the experimental results align with our earlier observations and are detailed in Section \ref{standardMF} in the Appendix.

+We expect that the results discussed, provide insight into defense approaches likely to be effective against RS.